aepryus/Cocytus/Outside.md

 The first question should not have been ‘how do I solve this problem’; but rather, ‘if this problem were solved, how would I want to interact with it?’

-Once one figures out what an ideal interface looks like they, then and only then, can start to figure out how to implement that interface.
+Once one figures out what an ideal interface looks like they then can start to figure out how to implement that interface.
 In this way, whether creating a class, an API or an app itself, the end product is much improved.

 One visceral example of this is the TV remote.
 The average TV remote is designed from the inside out and as a result it is a